 |Publications||doi link of the publication(s) related to the study|

 |Factors||Study Design Descriptors divided in name and type of factor||Cultivar; Year; Stress;

-Protocols are central for reproducibility purposes and should provide a detailed description of the steps taken in the study.
-When an assay is selected, the protocol section will populate with several titled sections to which the user can add the specific study details to.
-Protocols are in a free-text form but a list of a minimum requirement are presented below for each of the different section protocols needed together with some examples.
+Protocols are essential for reproducibility and should provide a detailed description of steps taken in the study.
+When an assay is selected, the protocol section will populate with several titled sections to which the user can add the specific study details.
+Protocols are in a free-text form, but a list of minimum requirements for each protocol section are presented in the tabs below, together with some examples.

-In this section, it is important to describe the origin of samples (source, organism, species, intraspecific name, organism part), any relevant treatment, time points etc. and the collection and storage procedure.
+In this section, it is important to describe the sample origin (source, organism, species, intraspecific name, organism part), any relevant treatment, time points etc. as well as collection and storage procedures.